-Members of the class of 2013 and their families are invited to a reception at the graduate’s school.
+Graduates and their families are invited to a reception at the graduate’s school.
 For information about school receptions, please visit our reception page.

 Strollers are allowed.
 They may be stored in the area designated on the attached map, or your guests may park them next to their chair as long as they do not block the aisle.